safr-ai-lab/pandora-llm/README.md

 Summarize Experiments: `aggregate_results.py` (you can specify a txt file with the results or load automatically from a folder)

+### MoPe

+You can specify what type of noise you want to add to models in MoPe, using `--noise` in `run_mope.py`.
+The default options are Gaussian (enabled by default, no need to pass in anything) and Rademacher (2).
+If you want to specify your own type of noise, edit `noise_vector` inside of `MoPe.py` and pass that number into `run_mope`.

 ### Usage

 We use accelerate's zero3 inference to enable multi-GPU inference.